acalapatih/PlastiCode_mobileApp/README.md

 # PlastiCode

 ## Introduction
 PlastiCode is an application that educates about the types of plastic along with their lifespan and level of danger.
 There are three main features in this application: plastic type detection, recommendations for plastic alternatives, and recommendations for plastic recycling locations.
 PlastiCode is built with Kotlin, TensorFlow Lite, and implements the Clean Code Architecture.
+This application was developed as the Capstone Project Bangkit 2023.

 ## Mock Up